TaylorJi/TaylorJi/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=300&section=header&text=Taylor%20Ji&fontSize=90&animation=twinkling)

 ---
-Currently studying Computer Systems Technology (CST) Program at BCIT
+Graduate of BCIT, specializing in the Web and Mobile option from the Computer Systems Technology program
 ---
 How to reach out